Arthur Ransome: Swallows and Amazons series

 By the late 1920s, Ransome had settled in the Lake District because he had decided not to accept a position as a full-time foreign correspondent with The Guardian newspaper.
 Instead he wrote Swallows and Amazons in 1929 – the first of the series that made his reputation as one of the best English writers of children's books.

+In 1948, Ransome and his wife, Evgenia, purchased Lowick Hall, a historic manor house near Ulverston, where he lived and worked for several years.

 Ransome apparently based the Walker children (the "Swallows") in the book partly on the Altounyan family.
 He had a long-standing friendship with the mother of the Altounyans, and their Collingwood grandparents.
 Later, he denied the connection, claiming he simply gave the Altounyans' names to his own characters; it appears to have upset him that people did not regard the characters as original creations.
 Letters also indicate that conflict arose between Ransome and the family.

 Ransome's writing is noted for his detailed descriptions of activities.
 Although he used many actual features from the Lake District landscape, he invented his own geography, mixing descriptions of different places to create his own juxtapositions.
 His move to near Pin Mill in East Anglia enabled him to enjoy sailing on the sea and brought a change of location for four of the books.
 Ransome started using the real landscape and geography of East Anglia, so that one can use the maps printed in the books as a guide to the real area.
 Ransome's own interest in sailing and his need to provide an accurate description caused him to undertake a voyage across the North Sea to Flushing in the Netherlands.
 His book We Didn't Mean To Go To Sea reflects that, and he based the fictional Goblin on his own boat Nancy Blackett (which in turn took its name from a character in the series).